Word Document Accessibility Checklist & Guidance

 The Vision Australia Document Accessibility Toolbar (DAT) is free downloadable, dedicated accessibility-ribbon menu for Microsoft Word that makes it quicker and easier to create accessible documents.
 VDOE recommends that staff install and use the DAT to help with creating accessible content.

-This checklist outlines the recommended steps to create an accessible Word Document for posting on the VDOE website.
-Detailed information about each checklist item is provided in the following guidance section.
-For quick reference and planning, you can also download the VDOE Word Document Accessibility Checklist handout-This is a Word document.
+The following checklist outlines the recommended steps to ensure Word Documents are ADA compliant.
+Detailed information about each checklist item is provided in this guidance section.
+For a printable version, you can also download the VDOE Word Document Accessibility Checklist handout-This is a Word document.
 (Word).

 - Set File Type & Name